Effective Strategies for Asynchronous Software Engineering Agents: Main Results

-Following the Commit0 leaderboard configuration, we use a single-agent setup with $\texttt{max\_iterations}=100$ on both Commit0 and PaperBench.
-For multi-agent runs, we set $\texttt{max\_iterations}=50$ for the central manager and $\texttt{max\_iterations}=80$ for each software-engineer agent.
-For both Commit0 and PaperBench, we use $2$ implementation rounds.
-In the main results, we use one central manager with $2$ engineer agents on PaperBench and $4$ engineer agents on Commit0.
-We provide a more detailed analysis of configuration choices in Section~\ref{sec:analysis}.\footnote{All configurations are fixed prior to experimentation to balance correctness and runtime efficiency.}
+We build \ourmethod using the open-source OpenHands agent SDK~\citep{wang2024openhands,wang2025openhands} (v1.11.0), instantiating a centralized manager for dependency-aware task delegation and multiple software-engineer agents in isolated workspaces.
+We evaluate with three language models: two open-source (\texttt{GLM 4.7}~\citep{zeng2025glm} and \texttt{MiniMax 2.5}~\citep{minimax2024minimax25}) and one closed-source (\texttt{Claude-4.5-Sonnet}~\citep{anthropic2024claude45}).
+Following the Commit0 leaderboard\footnote{\url{https://commit-0.github.io/}} configuration, we use a single-agent setup with $\texttt{max\_iterations}=100$ on both Commit0 and PaperBench.
+For multi-agent runs, we set $\texttt{max\_iterations}=50$ for the manager and $\texttt{max\_iterations}=80$ for each engineer agent, with $2$ implementation rounds.
+In the main results, we use one manager with $2$ engineers on PaperBench and $4$ on Commit0.
+Detailed analysis of configuration choices is in Section~\ref{sec:analysis}. \footnote{All configurations are fixed prior to experimentation to balance correctness and runtime efficiency.}